TileDB-Inc/TileDB-VCF/README.md

 # TileDB-VCF

-A C++ library for efficient storage and retrieval of genomic variant-call data using [TileDB Embedded][].
+A C++ library for efficient storage and retrieval of genomic variant-call data using [TileDB Embedded][tiledb].

 ## Features